-Table 1 shows the possible timeline of the funding.
-To be updated!
+Table 2 shows the possible timeline of the funding.

 With the final approval of the HK experiment in Japan we can now start preparation of our funding requests to the French funding agencies.
 The first step would be to present our potential contributions to the IN2P3 and IRFU Scientific Councils in order to get their approval.
 This can be done in the first part of 2021.
 Then the funding requests would have to be approved by the IN2P3 and IRFU directorates.
-Till that moment the content of this EoI would have to stay fully confidential.
+Given the current difficult situation due to COVID-19 our negotiations with the funding agencies are still on-going, thus the content of this EoI would have to stay fully confidential till the end of 2020.